Eduard Schulte: The Final Solution

 Schulte had opportunities to travel often between Breslau in Silesia and Zürich in Switzerland, where he had contacts with Allen W. Dulles, with the dissident German consul Hans Bernd Gisevius, and Polish and French intelligence contacts, according to various sources.

 In 1942, Schulte learned about the Final Solution concept, and in July 1942 he told Isidor Koppelman who relayed the information to Gerhart M. Riegner, the Swiss representative of World Jewish Congress.
 In August 1942, the Riegner Telegram notified the Allies, but they largely ignored the information which stated the estimated number of 3.5 to 4 million Jews, and the planned use of hydrogen cyanide.

-In 1943, the Gestapo noticed his activities, and Schulte had to permanently flee to Switzerland with his wife, while his two sons had to remain under German control to fight in the Wehrmacht.
+In 1943, the Gestapo noticed his activities, and Schulte had to flee permanently to Switzerland with his wife, while his two sons had to remain under German control to fight in the Wehrmacht.
 One son was killed in the war.

 After the war, Schulte remained silent.
 Riegner always refused to acknowledge who had supplied him with the information as this was "the one request he ever made of me".